FarronF/limerick-council-meetings/meetings/2017/07/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Municipal District of Adare-Rathkeale - 13th June 2017.md

 and noted that work was ongoing with the Derelict Sites Department to identify properties

-that might benefit from the scheme.---
+that might benefit from the scheme.
+---
 3

 **2.**